 The Project Sponsor will extensively evaluate the potential impacts of Facility construction and operation on avian and bat species through the development of an Avian Risk Assessment and Cumulative Impacts Analysis, which will be appended to the Application.
-The Avian Risk Assessment analysis will include the results of all avian surveys completed, aforementioned literature sources, and publicly available resources about direct and indirect impacts on avian species due to wind energy development.
 The Project Sponsor will commit to a number of measures to avoid, minimize, and mitigate impacts to avian and bat species.
 Many of these measures will be included in the Net Conservation Benefit Plan mentioned previously.
 The Net Conservation Benefit Plan will outline avoidance measures that will be implemented through Facility siting and design, and minimization measures to reduce estimated take of any T&E species.